-- b) Has witnessed bullying or retaliation, - c) Provides information during an investigation or - d) Has reliable information about a reported act of bullying or retaliation.
+- a) Has reported bullying or retaliation, - b) Has witnessed bullying or retaliation, - c) Provides information during an investigation or - d) Has reliable information about a reported act of bullying or retaliation.

 These additional protective steps will include assigning additional trained school personnel for supervision as needed, arranging limited contact with the alleged aggressor, changes in the school schedules and activities of the alleged aggressor and reporters, bystanders, and witnesses, and the delineation of safe persons within the school to whom reporters, bystanders, and witnesses can speak confidentially at school.
 Direct, in-going communication between school and home may result in additional protections plans.